DubG1/perf-oriented-dev/solutions/sh1/results.md

 - RTX 3080
 - Samsung 970 Evo Plus M.2

-from the tests in Task 1 i am not surprised about the mean and variance except in filegen the variance seems wrong and idk what the source could be i tried it a few times and some variances where measured at really high numbers
+from the tests in Task 1 i am not surprised about the mean and variance except in filegen the variance seems wrong the source is possibly due my handling of float operations after talking to colleagues

 | program                       | time_mean | time_var | memory_mean | memory_var |